redbrick/static-site/source/_posts/week-8-news-events-2.md

 author: polka
 date: '2013-11-17 18:09:39'
 ---
 A normal week here at Redbrick this week.
-Our helpdesk talk is Developing on Redbrick and our Admins will be showing you how to setup a LAMP stack using the Redbrick VMs.
+Our Helpdesk talk is Developing on Redbrick and our Admins will be showing you how to setup a LAMP stack using the Redbrick VMs.
 <!-- more -->
 *   Helpdesk Talk
 *   Admin Training